unrealwork/atsd-use-cases/integrations/aws/route53-health-checks/uptime-report.md

 | 007cac9b-3573-493d-9c15-626ebf6a92bd  | tcp://10.102.0.1:443                      | 100.000            | 1440         |
 ```

-This querry includes the **Sample Count** column for data quality control purposes.
+This query includes the **Sample Count** column for data quality control purposes.
 Route 53 reports checks every minute, the number of samples in the report is equal to the number of hours in the reporting interval multiplied by `60`.
 In the above case, the number of hours is `24` and therefore the sample count is `24*60 = 1440`.

 You can adjust the start and end date of the reporting interval using convenient [calendar](https://axibase.com/docs/atsd/shared/calendar.html) syntax.
 For example, to view availability for the previous quarter, specify the date condition as follows: